checkout/checkout-woocommerce-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Checkout.com helps your business offer more payment methods and currencies to more customers.
+Uprise payment helps your business offer more payment methods and currencies to more customers.
 We provide best-in-class payment processing for credit card & alternative payment methods.

 == Description ==

-Checkout.com helps your business offer more payment methods and currencies to more customers.
+Uprise payment helps your business offer more payment methods and currencies to more customers.
 We provide best-in-class payment processing for credit card & alternative payment methods.

 We combine gateway, international acquiring, and payment processing services, all through one integration with WooCommerce.
 So that you can accept more payments and support more customers around the world.

-The Checkout.com plugin for WooCommerce allows shop owners to process online payments through the Checkout.com Payment Gateway.
+The Uprise payment plugin for WooCommerce allows shop owners to process online payments through the Uprise Payment Gateway.

-This plugin is an integration of Checkout.com and offers 6 payment modes.
-This plugin is maintained by Checkout.com.
+This plugin is an integration of Uprise and offers 6 payment modes.
+This plugin is maintained by Uprise.

 = Card Payments with Frames.js =
 The payment form is embedded and shoppers complete payments without leaving your website.
 The Frames.js payment form is cross-browser and cross-device compatible, and can accept online payments from all major credit cards.